-Lara Arp has served as the Director of Who Is My Neighbor, Inc. since September 2011.
+Lara Arp has served as the Director of Who Is My Neighbor since September 2011.
 Born in Texas, Lara lived her middle and high school years in Nigeria.
 She returned to the U.S. for college and spent the next ten years in Dallas managing a midwifery birthing center.
 She returned to school and earned a Masters of Divinity degree while working in a church and community-based art gallery.
 Lara moved to New Jersey in 2008 and to Highland Park in 2012.
-She is married, has four children, and also works part-time on staff at the Reformed Church of Highland Park and the Affordable Housing Corporation.
+She has three children and also works part-time on staff at the Reformed Church of Highland Park and the Affordable Housing Corporation.

 Meredith Gard, a Clinical Social Worker and former nursery school teacher, is extremely excited to become part of The Family Den community.
 Meredith began her teaching career at the nursery school summer program at the JCC in Scotch Plains.
 She then when on to become a full-time teacher at Amazing Life Games in Washington, D.C, a collaborative, mixed age nursery school that emphasized social learning, and social-emotional development.
 Meredith is currently employed as a social worker at Hyacinth Foundation in New Brunswick.
 Meredith received a Master of Social Work from Rutgers University, and a Bachelor of Arts degree from American University with a major in psychology and a minor in both early childhood education and women’s studies.